-10 LIMITATIONS OF PTA
+XI.
+LIMITATIONS OF PTA

 Implementation.
 Our two implementations present different facets of PTA.
 The implementation on NetFPGA uses P4_16, demonstrates full integration with a device's data plane, enables in-field testing (e.g., for smartNIC applications), but lacks the performance and realism of commercial ASICs.
 The implementation on Tofino demonstrates the feasibility of using PTA to detect bugs on commercial ASICs, and supports full line rate, but does not support in-device integration (as the ASIC's architecture is fixed), nor in-field testing.
-As we show in Section 7, it does allow detecting data plane bugs.
+As we show in Section VIII, it does allow detecting data plane bugs.

 Test Generation.
 With PTA, users must still define tests themselves.
 PTA also helps map logical tests to physical hardware tests, as in the case of P4v-to-PTA.
-The problem of defining tests is a long standing research problem [3, 26, 39] which is beyond the scope of this work.
+The problem of defining tests is a long standing research problem [21], [22], [8] which is beyond the scope of this work.

 Bugs in PTA.
 Despite best efforts, there is no guarantee that PTA is bug free.
-To reduce the likelihood of bugs, we separated PTA's infrastructure from users' data plane and architecture, and validated it independently using external tools (Section 7).
-We note that a bug in a user program will not affect PTA's operation.
+To reduce the likelihood of bugs, we separated PTA's infrastructure from users' data plane and architecture, and validated it independently using external tools (Section VIII).
+We note that a user program's bug will not affect PTA's operation.
 Similarly, a bug in PTA will not affect a user program.
 In this case, PTA's result may be incorrect.

 Portability.
-Porting PTA between targets is not effortless.
-Different targets require changes to the hardware infrastructure, and require validating again PTA's infrastructure (e.g., traffic generation performance and correctness).
-It may also require changes to the control plane, as different targets use different interfaces.
+Porting PTA between targets requires implementing the abstractions in Table II.
+Different targets require changes to the hardware infrastructure, and validating again PTA's infrastructure (e.g., traffic generation performance and correctness).
+It may also require control plane changes, as interfaces differ between targets.
+However, this work demonstrates the portability of PTA by presenting two prototypes, targeting two different programmable network devices: an FPGA-based card and ASIC-based switch.

-11 RELATED WORK
+XII.
+RELATED WORK